apache/activemq-artemis/docs/user-manual/en/address-model.md

 Parameter|Description
 ---|---
 `auto-create-addresses`|When set to true, the broker will create the address requested by the client if it does not exist already.
 The default is `true`.
-`auto-delete-addresses`|When set to true, the broker will be delete any **auto-created** adddress once all of it’s queues have been deleted.
+`auto-delete-addresses`|When set to true, the broker will be delete any **auto-created** address once all of it’s queues have been deleted.
 The default is `true`
 `default-address-routing-type`|The routing type to use if the client does not specify one.
 Possible values are `MULTICAST` and `ANYCAST`.
 See earlier in this chapter for more information about routing types.
 The default value is `MULTICAST`.

 ### Auto Address Creation